|

 but thou shalt fear thy God: for I am the Lord your God."
 (Leviticus

-25:8-55)
+25:8-55) Each

 year on the great 'Day of Atonement', the high priest had the duty and